Seppli11/ZHAW-Summary/21HS/DB/04_SQL.md

 `<query> (UNIION | INTERSECT | EXCEPT) [ALL|DISTINCT] <query>`

 * `UNION ALL` = Bag Concatenation
 * `INTERSECT ALL` = $\cap$
 * `EXCEPT ALL` = \

+Ohne `ALL` wird automatisch `DISTINCT` gebraucht, was Duplikate entfernt.

 ### `ALL` und `ANY`